jagi/meteor-astronomy/_includes/v2/behaviors/timestamp.md

 # Timestamp

-You can add the `timestamp` behavior to your project by executing the following command.
+You can add the `timestamp` behavior to your project by executing the following command in your Meteor project directory.

 ```sh
 meteor add jagi:astronomy-timestamp-behavior
 ```

-The `timestamp` behavior adds two fields that store information about document creation and update dates.

-The `timestamp` behavior comes with following options.
+The `timestamp` behavior adds two fields that store information about document's creation and update dates.
+The behavior comes with following options.
 Options names are self explanatory.

 ```js

 behaviors: {
   timestamp: {
     hasCreatedField: true,